 The Schwinn IC4 is quiet and smooth due to the magnetic resistance and 40-pound flywheel.

 There are over 100 levels of micro-resistance to tailor your workout to your preferred intensity level.
+This is a big plus and something you’d expect to find on more expensive bikes like the Bowflex VeloCore.
 Using the knob on the crossbar, you can manually turn the resistance level up or down.
 You are also able to adjust the level digitally with the press of a button.

 The heart rate monitor and Bluetooth connectivity are enjoyable and easy to use.
 This bike has adjustable features such as the seat and handlebars that make it feel personalized to the user.